jemc/slides-pony/notes.md

 ## Pony Concepts
 ### Reference Capabilities Summary

+There's so much more to talk about with the details of how reference capabilities work - the rules for *downgrading* to lower capabilities or *lifting* to higher capabilities - the rules for how capabilities to objects "filter" (or *combine with*) the capabilities of those objects' fields - but I think I've already talked enough for today, so I'll leave the rest of the discovery to those of you who are interested enough to read about it or ask me specific questions.

-Reference capabilities may seem convoluted, but if you spend a little time using them, they become second-nature, and you start to see all of your concurrency problems in these terms
+Reference capabilities may seem convoluted, but if you spend a little time using them, they become second-nature, and you start to see all of your concurrency problems in these terms.

-These concepts are often implicit in our code anyway when we're writing concurrent applications.
-Making the ideas explicit in syntax helps us organize our thoughts and prove to ourselves and the compiler that what we're doing is safe
+These concepts are implicit in our code anyway when we're writing concurrent applications.
+Making the ideas explicit in syntax helps us organize our thoughts and prove to ourselves and the compiler that what we're doing is safe.

+One of the really powerful benefits of how reference capabilities are implemented in Pony is that they have no runtime cost - there are no safety checks executed in your application, because it's all proven safe at compile-time - in fact, reference capabilities don't exist at all at runtime - they are compile-time constraints that fall away in the final compiled code.

+The other runtime cost you avoid is the cost of synchronization - again, Pony is lock-free - so every time your code is accessing data, it doesn't ever have to wait to acquire a lock - the access is already proven to be safe.
+This means you only spending those precious CPU cycles doing the real work of the application.

+---

+# Questions?